encounter/futurerestore/README.md

 # futurerestore
-_futurerestore is a hacked up idevicerestore wrapper, which allows manually specifying SEP and Baseband for restoring_
+_futurerestore is a hacked up idevicerestore wrapper, which allows manually specifying SEP and Baseband for restoring_ Only use if you are sure what you're doing.
 ---

 ## Features
 * Supports the following downgrade methods
-  * Prometheus 64bit devices (generator and nonce collision mode)
+  * Prometheus 64-bit devices (generator and APNonce collision mode);
-  * Odysseus for 32bit devices
+  * Odysseus for 32-bit devices;
-  * Re-restoring 32bit devices to iOS 9 with @alitek123's no-nonce method
+  * Re-restoring 32-bit devices to iOS 9 with @alitek123's no-nonce method (alternative — [idevicererestore](https://github.com/s0uthwest/idevicererestore).
 * Allows restoring any nonmatching signed iOS/Sep/Baseband

 # Help